 Apart from military application, this technology is of great use in a range of civil and scientific fields.
 Hydroacoustic technology helps in the research of whale populations and their migration patterns, in climate change studies and in tsunami warning systems.
 The technology also continues to be used where it first started, namely in increasing shipping safety.

 For more details on potential civil and scientific applications, please see here.

 Hydroacoustics first evolved at the beginning of the 20th century to increase safety at sea.
 Sonar technology was soon used for submarine navigation and detection.

 Hydroacoustic monitoring is one of four technologies used by the International Monitoring System (IMS) to verify compliance with the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
-Nuclear explosions underwater, in the atmosphere near the ocean surface or underground near ocean coasts generate sound waves that can be detected by the hydroacoustic monitoring network.
+Nuclear explosions underwater, in the atmosphere near the ocean surface or underground near a coastline generate sound waves that can be detected by the hydroacoustic monitoring network.

 Hydroacoustic technology is used to measure changes in the water pressure caused by sound waves.
-Data obtained from hydroacoustic monitoring provide information on the location of a nuclear explosion underwater, near the ocean surface or near its coasts.
+Data obtained from hydroacoustic monitoring provide information on the location of a nuclear explosion underwater, near the ocean surface or near a coastline.

 Due to the efficient transmission of sound through water, even comparatively small signals are readily detectable at very long distances.
 Thus, eleven stations are sufficient to monitor the Earth’s big oceans, with emphasis on the Southern Hemisphere which is largely dominated by water.